How to Invest During a Recession: Safe Strategies for 2026

 Dividend Aristocrats and Utilities

-Companies that have raised their dividends for 25+ consecutive years (Dividend Aristocrats) tend to weather recessions better.
+Companies that have raised their dividends for 25+ consecutive years (Dividend Aristocrats) tend to weather economic uncertainty better.
 They're mature businesses with stable cash flows and conservative management.

-Food, household products, and healthcare don't disappear during recessions.
+Food, household products, and healthcare don't disappear during economic uncertainty.
 Companies like Procter & Gamble, Johnson & Johnson, and Coca-Cola have business models that remain stable even when consumers tighten their belts.

-These stocks often outperform during the early stages of recessions.
+These stocks often outperform during periods of economic stress.
 They might not make you rich quickly, but they'll preserve capital while paying steady dividends.

 Treasury Bonds and TIPS

-With the Fed at zero but the 10-year Treasury yielding 4.25%, there's a yield curve inversion.
+With the Fed at 3.64% but the 10-year Treasury yielding 4.3%, there's a yield curve inversion.
 This signals economic stress, but it also creates opportunities.

-Longer-term Treasury bonds could deliver solid returns if rates fall further during the recession.
-Treasury Inflation-Protected Securities (TIPS) offer protection against any inflation resurgence, though with CPI at 0%, that's not an immediate concern.
+Longer-term Treasury bonds could deliver solid returns if rates fall during economic weakness.
+Treasury Inflation-Protected Securities (TIPS) offer protection against inflation, which at 3.32% CPI remains a concern.

 Real Estate Investment Trusts (REITs)

 This one requires careful selection.
-With mortgage rates at 6.22%, residential REITs face headwinds.
-But certain REIT categories can thrive during recessions:
+With mortgage rates at 6.23%, residential REITs face headwinds.
+But certain REIT categories can thrive during uncertain times:

 - Healthcare REITs (hospitals, senior housing)